asarandi/woody-woodpacker/README.md

 # woody-woodpacker

-### _simple elf64 binary encryptor_
+### simple elf64 binary encryptor

 #### building:
 `make`

 #### usage:
-`usage: ./woody_woodpacker [-d -k key] binary` produces a `woody` binary
+`usage: ./woody_woodpacker [-d -k key] binary`

+`-k` option to specify and encryption key

+`-d` option to decrypt an encrypted binary

 #### logic:
    - find `.text` section, get file offset and size
    - find `LOAD` segment which contains the `.text` section
-   - go to end of segment and check if there are enough null bytes to insert our decryptor
+   - go to end of segment and check if there are enough null bytes to insert decryptor
-   - if yes, encrypt `.text` section, insert decryptor at the end of the segment, increase segment size
+   - if yes, encrypt `.text` section, insert decryptor at the end of segment, increase segment size
-   - save entry point, start address and size of text section in decryptor
+   - save entry point, start address and size of `.text` section in decryptor
    - change entry point in elf header to point to decryptor

+#### encryption:
+random 64 bit key from `/dev/urandom`

+for each byte of data:
+- simple `xor` with lower 8 bits of key,
+- rotate key to the right `>>` by 1

 #### sample: